Generalized Stokes laws for active colloids and their applications: Boundary integral solution

 Several methods of solution have been developed for Fredholm integral equations for Stokes flows \cite{youngren1975stokes,zick1982stokes,ladd1988,pozrikidis1992,muldowney1995spectral,kim2005,singh2015many}.
 These differ in their choice of formulation, discretization, and strategy of minimizing the residual.
 Here, we use a direct formulation, in which the single-layer density is the physical force per unit area, in contrast to other formulations where such an interpretation is unavailable \cite{zick1982stokes,ladd1988}.
 The choice of discretization in terms of the tensorial spherical harmonics is natural for spheres and such global basis functions yield the greatest accuracy for the least number of unknowns \cite{muldowney1995spectral}.
 Finally, Galerkin's method of minimizing the residual is chosen as it yields a self-adjoint linear system for the coefficients, an advantageous property for numerical solutions.
-Remarkably, the matrix elements of the linear system can be evaluated analytically \cite{singh2015many} and the numerical quadrature typically associated with the Galerkin method can be avoided entirely.
+This choice of formulation, discretization and residual minimization is of greatest utility for spheres, as the matrix elements of the linear system can be evaluated analytically \cite{singh2015many} and the numerical quadrature typically associated with the Galerkin method can be avoided entirely.
+We note that for particles of non-spherical shape, these advantages are no longer available.

 The linear system we obtain using this direct formulation with the global tensorial harmonic basis functions and Galerkin's method of minimizing the residual is \cite{singh2015many}